nic0michael/K3S-HA-tutorial/readme.md

 ### When you run the script pass the output to a text file
 ./CreateDeploymentCommands4Ubuntu.sh > ubuntuServerDeploymentList.txt

+### You now can use the file  ubuntuServerDeploymentList.txt to create all your Node Servers

 ### After creating the First Master Server Node edit the shell script and update the MASTER_TOKEN
 [run on the server to get token] cat /var/lib/rancher/k3s/server/node-token